ambimorph/subsymbol.org/posts/2022/08/28/some-philosophical-implications-of-deacons-model-of-symbolic-reference.rst

 seems to preclude many kinds of thought, particularly thought involving modal and logical operators or other counterfactuals.

-.. [#] Deacon spends many pages describing a set of experiments in which
-       the researchers successfully (though with difficulty)
-       teach chimps to make a modest number of symbolic references.
-       This is important for two reasons: first it shows that symbolic reference is a process, not an innate brain structure, that you either have or you don't, and second it shows that nonetheless it is much easier for humans to make that particular leap, so there must be an innate *facility*.

 ..
 3db9ece6-458f-11eb-9ff5-d4619d1011e0 examples of things animals can't think due to grammar

 If we think about animals in close human contact, for example dogs,